Sam Sparro: Return to Paradise (2012–2014)

 In late 2013, Sparro released his first mixtape Mechanical to SoundCloud, featuring sixteen songs.
 On 17 September 2013, Sparro collaborated with The Bloody Beetroots on a track titled "Glow in the Dark" stating that "It's one of my favorite songs I've written recently."
 On 1 October 2013, Sparro's new EP, Quantum Physical, was released, in which the lead single being "Hang on To Your Love" featuring Durand Bernarr Hang on To Your Love, Fascism, and Infinite were included from Mechanical.
 He is currently working on and directing the music video for "Hang on To Your Love".

+Quantum Physical, Vol. 2 (2014–present)

 On 14 February 2014 "Stay in Love", Sparro's fourth single as a featured artist was released with producer, instrumentalist, and lifelong friend Plastic Plates to the producer's SoundCloud account.
 The release was appropriately timed as Sparro posted a link to the track on his Facebook and Twitter accounts with the words "Happy Valentines Day Lovers".
 The song was made available for digital purchase on 19 February, contrary to the official release date of 13 February listed everywhere.

 Sparro's mixtape Love Made Me Do It was released to his SoundCloud account on 13 February 2015.
 31 July of that year he released the single "Hands Up" from the second volume of Quantum Physical, with a remix single following on 25 September.
 Quantum Physical, Vol. 2 was released on 16 October 2015 with Intuit Records.